drnikki/drnikki.github.io/content/open-source.md

 published: true
 ---

+I have several active or otherwise on-going open source projects.
+I'm also currently doing some thinking about university open source project offices.
+[More about OSPOs...](/posts/ospos)

 ## Open Demographics
 The [Open Demographics](https://github.com/drnikki/open-demographics) project is an open-source project designed to help people and teams ask questions about demographic data (gender, sexual orientation, race).
 It uses an open source paradigm (community sourced, publicly accessible) to generate a collective consensus on the most inclusive ways to ask questions.
 This project is not without it's own political shortcomings and challenges - it's in English, and most contributors are based in the United States.
 The community is working to enhance it and expand it to other regions.